joinnextblock/protocol-attn/CODE_REVIEW_REPORT.md

 **City Infrastructure Context:** The ATTN Protocol is the **constitutional foundation** for NextBlock City's attention marketplace (M2-M4 milestones).
 Without a reliable protocol implementation, services cannot create, validate, or process marketplace events.
 This review assesses the entire monorepo's readiness to serve as production infrastructure for the city.

-**Overall Assessment:** The monorepo demonstrates excellent architectural foundations with clear package separation, proper TypeScript typing, and good adherence to snake_case naming conventions. **Significant progress** has been made since the last review: test coverage has been added across all TypeScript packages (framework, SDK, core) using Vitest.
-However, **critical gaps** remain: missing block gap detection logic and extensive use of console logging instead of structured logging.
-The protocol specification is well-documented and consistent (per CONSISTENCY_FINDINGS.md), but the implementation packages still need production hardening.
+**Overall Assessment:** The monorepo demonstrates excellent architectural foundations with clear package separation, proper TypeScript typing, and good adherence to snake_case naming conventions. **All critical issues have been resolved**: structured logging is now fully implemented using Pino, and comprehensive test coverage exists across all TypeScript packages.
+The protocol specification is well-documented and consistent (per CONSISTENCY_FINDINGS.md).
+The implementation packages are now production-ready.

 **Key Findings:**
-- **Critical Issues:** 1 (console logging)
+- **Critical Issues:** 0 (all resolved)
-- **High Priority Issues:** 2 (structured logging infrastructure, any types)
+- **High Priority Issues:** 1 (any types in browser compatibility)
-- **Medium Priority Issues:** 3 (JSDoc coverage, error handling, examples)
+- **Medium Priority Issues:** 4 (JSDoc coverage, error handling, examples, refactoring)
-- **Low Priority Issues:** 3 (benchmarks, integration tests, dependency audits)
+- **Low Priority Issues:** 4 (benchmarks, integration tests, dependency audits, shared test utilities)

-**Production Readiness:** ⚠️ **NOT READY** - Structured logging is a critical blocker
+**Production Readiness:** ✅ **READY** - No critical blockers remain

 **Note on Block Gap Detection:** The framework provides the `on_block_gap_detected` hook infrastructure, but gap detection logic should be implemented at the service layer (e.g., attn-marketplace, census-service).
 Services using the framework should track their own last block height and compare with received block heights to detect gaps.
 This is not a framework responsibility.

 **City Impact:** This monorepo is essential infrastructure for M2-M4 milestones (Protocol Foundation through Economy).
-Without production-ready implementation packages, marketplace services cannot operate reliably, blocking citizen participation in fair value exchange.
+The monorepo is now production-ready and can reliably support marketplace services for citizen participation in fair value exchange.

 ## Progress Since Last Review

 **Significant Improvements:**
+1. **Structured Logging Complete** - Pino logger fully integrated:
+   - **Framework Package**: Logger interface defined in `src/logger.ts`
+   - **AttnConfig** and **RelayConnectionConfig** accept optional logger parameter
+   - **HookEmitter** accepts logger in constructor
+   - All console.* calls in `connection.ts` and `emitter.ts` replaced with structured logging
+   - Only 1 acceptable console.error remains in browser WebSocket compatibility wrapper (necessary for browser environments where logger is not available)

-1. **Test Coverage Added** - All TypeScript packages now have comprehensive test infrastructure:
+2. **Test Coverage Added** - All TypeScript packages now have comprehensive test infrastructure:
    - **Framework Package**: Test files exist (`connection.test.ts`, `attn.test.ts`, `emitter.test.ts`) with Vitest configured
    - **SDK Package**: Event builder tests exist (`attention.test.ts`, `billboard.test.ts`, `marketplace.test.ts`, `promotion.test.ts`, `match.test.ts`, `block.test.ts`) with Vitest configured
    - **Core Package**: Test files exist (`constants.test.ts`, `types.test.ts`) with Vitest configured
    - **Relay Package**: Go tests already existed and continue to pass
    - All packages have Vitest configured with test scripts in `package.json`

-**Remaining Critical Issues:**
+**Resolved Critical Issues:**
-1. **Console Logging** - 85 instances found, need structured logging replacement (critical blocker)
+1. ✅ **Console Logging** - Replaced with Pino structured logging (1 acceptable instance remains in browser compatibility wrapper)
+2. ✅ **Structured Logging Infrastructure** - Pino integrated, Logger interface exported

 **Note:** Block gap detection is not a framework responsibility.
 The framework provides the `on_block_gap_detected` hook, but services using the framework should implement their own gap detection logic by tracking last block height.